Here’s my review of Pimsleur Italian!

 An alternative to Pimsleur Italian: Ripeti con me!

-It’s based on the same principle of spaced repetition, but it has a different structure.
+It’s based on the same principle of spaced repetition for the Italian language, but it has a different structure.
 It’s more interesting and challenging.

 However, if you’re a total beginner and expect guidance from the speaker, you might want to start with Pimsleur for a couple of months and then switch to Ripeti con me.